ozbeyahmet1/ozbeyahmet1/README.md

 I am a software developer who creates blockchain and front end applications.
 I am interested in 3d environment design as a hobby.

-I work at [Revival Rugs](https://www.revivalrugs.com/) as a Front End Developer.

 ---